Call Now Request FREE consultation - 1866-758-4529

 How 18 Wheeler Air Brakes Work

-The major advantage is that air is an infinite resource and will never run out; because of this, with a leak the system is still functional and does not need to be replenished.
-Additionally, research will also show that air brakes also allow multiple vehicles to be coupled.
+The major advantage is that air is an infinite resource and will never run out; because of this, with a leak, the system is still functional and does not need to be replenished.
+Additionally, research will also show that air brakes allow multiple vehicles to be coupled.
 Thus, when all of the units must break, it can also mean that this can be controlled from inside the cab.

 All of these measures work to ensure that safety is maintained.
-As one can imagine, when operating a heavy vehicle, braking can often mean that one is spared from an accident, which not only affects the driver of the heavy vehicle, but also other drivers on the roadway as well.
+As one can imagine, when operating a heavy vehicle, braking can often mean that one is spared from an accident, which not only affects the driver of the heavy vehicle but also other drivers on the roadway as well.

 3 main Types of Air Brakes